IP-CAM/Breadcrumbs-SEO-Opencart-v.3.x/README.md

 Opencart 3 modification (OCMOD) that adds structured data mark-up for breadcrumbs.
 There are two different version with Microdata and RDFa mark-up.

-Tested with Opencart 3.0.2.0 only, but should be work with all OC 3.x
+Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions

 #### Features
 1. Adds structured data mark-up to breadcrumbs (Microdata or RDFa)